ruggeri/tech-notes/programming-languages/rust.md

 You can get references to values like `&v[1]`.
 Of course if they're copyable that's fine too.
-But a reference like `&v[1]` will block mutable ops like `v.push`.
+But a reference like `&v[1]` will block mutable ops like `v.push` (because may have to recopy the entire store).
 You'll have to use `{}` if you want to do that...

 It looks like you can pass a `&String` for a `&str` argument.
 Rust calls this a "deref conversion," but it's not explained yet.
 Kinda
 interesting: `+` takes ownership of the first argument.
 Makes sense;
 this must be an efficient version.
+You write; `let s1 = s1 + &s2`, to
+shadow the original s1.

+**TODO**: Look into deref convresions, which I assume is some traits magic.

 A `String` is a wrapper for `Vec<u8>`.
 Note, the `String#len` method returns the number of *bytes*, not number of unicode characters.
 In